Aaaaaaaaaaann/selfpub_api/README.md

 ## Caveats
 1. Now the API doesn't allow users registration and password resetting (as time was running out 😬).
-2. Some parts may not be consistent with the idiomatic Django solutions (as I haven't used this framework for a long time) and could be improves after more diligent documentation reading.
+2. Some parts may not be consistent with the idiomatic Django and DRF solutions (as I haven't used this framework for a long time) and could be improves after more diligent documentation reading.